The word “micro” means very small.

 How does this price get determined in the market?

-[d] In order to produce a good an individual producer has to take decision as to how to combine the various factors of production so that maximum output can be produced at minimum cost.
+[d] In order to produce a good an individual producer has to make a decision as to how to combine the various factors of production so that maximum output can be produced at minimum cost.

 The word macro means very large.